angoca/db2-docker/db2-install/expc/README.md

  * The images can be found by performing a search in Docker.
 This allows to have a better visibility.
  * It was developed by a DB2 DBA.
 This makes this image appropriate not only for developers but also for DBAs and SysAdmins.
  * The complete installation and configuration is divided in different images.
 This makes the solution more flexible and easy to extent.
- * The image tries to be based on recent versions.
+ * The image are based on recent versions.
 For example one of the last fixpacks in Db2 v10.5, and the most recent fixpack in v11.1.
 Also, a recent version of Linux Ubuntu is used; for v11.1 is used Ubuntu 16.04.
  * This image is based on a Linux distribution supported by IBM, which is Ubunut.
 CentOs is not supported.
  * There is documentation.
 This is very important for new users to understand the structure of the images.